-Home / Projects / Fisher Science / Snapper Citizen Science
+Home / Programs / Fisher Science / Snapper Citizen Science

 The next time you keep a snapper or lobster for the table, take a small tissue and stomach sample, freeze it and drop it into one of our collection points.
 We’ll then provide it to the University of Newcastle for lab analysis.